tuannvm/slack-mcp-client/README.md

   - Automatically validates against Slack API limits
   - Falls back to plain text if Block Kit validation fails

-For more details, see the [Slack Formatting Guide](guides/slack-formatting.md) and [Markdown-Slack Mapping Guide](guides/markdown-slack-mapping.md).
+For more details, see the [Slack Formatting Guide](docs/format.md).

 ## Transport Modes